parsa121233/Termux-Kali/README.md

 Code

 proot-distro install --override-image /path/to/kalifs.tar.xz kali

 Architecture mismatch:

-    Check architecture:

 Code

     uname -m

-        Use a matching Kali rootfs.
+    Use a matching Kali rootfs for your CPU (aarch64 vs armhf).

-    Insufficient storage:
-        Free up space or use external storage and bind it into the distro.
+    Insufficient storage: free up space or use external storage and bind it into the distro.

-    Network or apt timeouts in Kali:
-        Ensure Termux has network access and retry; the script uses noninteractive apt settings.
+    Network or apt timeouts in Kali: ensure Termux has network access and retry; the script uses noninteractive apt settings.

 Verification steps (before running)